SpecFlowOSS/SpecFlowWiki/Configuration.md

     <tr>
         <td>name</td>
         <td>Name of the unit test provider.
 See [[Unit Test Providers]].</td>
         <td>The name of the built-in unit test provider.
-If you specify this attribute,
-            you don’t have to specify the other two.<br/><br />
+If you specify this attribute, you don’t have to specify the other two.<br/><br />
-            <strong>Default: nunit</strong>
+            **Default:** nunit
 <br /><br />

-Following the list of supported providers with respective names and Generator Provider class name that implements.
+The following lists all supported providers with their name and generator provider class name:

 <table>
  <tr>